 Decide on a distinctive name that describes your business or that reflects the brand or image you want to build.

-A sole proprietorship business name must not imply incorporation, partnership, or that it is a not-for-profit organisation.
+A sole proprietorship business name must not imply incorporation, partnership, or that it is a not-for-profit organization.
 For example, you may not use the words “Incorporated” or “Limited”.

 You can learn more about business name restrictions here.